Who are they and what do they do?

 Q: What’s the difference between a composer and an arranger?

 What is the difference between being a musical composer and being a musical arranger?
 A music composer will create and write (compose) the original melody and harmony of a piece of music and the arranger will take the composition and work through the melody, harmony, bass lines and rhythm of the music and pair it with the intended ensemble.
 In a lot of cases, the composer and arranger are the same people.

 The rewards of an arranging career are limited.
 Arrangers are paid on a work for hire basis and fees aren’t huge.
 Arrangers can receive royalties, but only if they write an original arrangement at the point the music is composed or if it’s a new arrangement of a public-domain composition.

 Q: What is the difference between music director and composer?

 A music director is responsible for directing the performance of the music and musicians.
 They may well be in charge of having music rewritten or sections removed depending on the project, such as a theatrical play for example.
 Whereas a composer is a person who writes music and will, therefore, earn royalties for any public broadcast of that music.
 The Music Director is also known as the conductor of an orchestra.

 Q: What is the difference between music producer and composer?

 There are two main types of music producers, one is someone that is hiring (paid) to produce a recording on behalf of a client, such as a record label or recording artist.
 The other type of producer is writing and creating their own beats and music, self-produced.
-Whereas a composer or songwriter is writing original music, melody or lyrics for a song.
+Whereas music composing or songwriting is writing original music, melody or lyrics for a song.
 It’s common especially in hip hop, that the producer is also the person composing the music.